Hoppa till huvudinnehåll

 A fairly simple equation will show you how to find sales revenue, though most accounting and sales reporting software solutions can generate it for you.
 We’ll break down the sales revenue equation for both product-based and service-based companies.

-Service-based companies can calculate sales revenue by multiplying the number of customers by the average price of services provided:How often is sales revenue reported?
+Service-based companies can calculate sales revenue by multiplying the number of customers by the average price of services provided:Sales revenue formula

 For sales revenue accounting, reports can be generated for any set interval.
 Companies typically report revenue monthly, quarterly, and/or annually.
 It’s worth noting that sales revenue streams can be calculated individually (i.e., for each revenue stream the business has).
 This can help executives get an overarching view of how every revenue stream contributes to the company’s overall revenue.